Aug 29, 2019

 Bulge or Bubble in Sidewall

-- If there is a noticeable bubble in the sidewall of the tire, it has been damaged most likely by impacting a curb, pothole, or other type of road hazards.
+- If there is a noticeable bubble in the sidewall of the tire, it has been damaged most likely by impacting a curb, pothole, or other types of road hazard.

 - The resulting bulge or "bubble" in the sidewall is not repairable, and unfortunately, the tire must be taken out of service.